hitesh19426/BioNinja-App/README.md

 4. Converting DNA to RNA to amino acid
 5. Converting RNA to amino acid sequence

-The apk and the source code can be downloaded from above or the given link
+The apk and the source code can be downloaded from the repo.